-Just like Section 68 activities, you can make a Section 138 Application by itself or as part of a DA.
+Just like Section 68 activities, you can make a Section 138 Application by itself or as part of a Development Application.

-If you are applying as part of a DA you will need to provide information about the works you wish to undertake, as listed in the DA checklist.
-Any conditions applicable to the works on the road will be included in the notice of determination for your DA.
+If you are applying as part of a Development Application you will need to provide information about the works you wish to undertake, outlined in the Development Application checklist.
+Any conditions applicable to the works on the road will be included in the notice of determination for your Development Application.

 We can help you